You’ve found the Assignment.

 - This analysis will become part of your Portfolio and will therefore be a component of your 75% portfolio grade.

-- The Draft you publish first, while important, is merely your first draft.
+- The draft you publish first, while important, is merely your first draft.
 It WILL NOT be good enough for your Portfolio, no matter how brilliant and accomplished it is.
 You will be revising it considerably before the end of the semester.
-In two weeks, you’ll be publishing a revision titled Visual Rewrite.

 Don’t proceed if you’re unsure what’s required.
 Many students before you have wasted hours analyzing ineligible videos, neglecting the time stamps, playing the videos with sound, or forgetting the rhetoric requirement.
 Please ask questions as a Reply to this page.